MWiechmann/multi_melt/README.md

 ## What is this for?
 I often have to work data-pipelines maintained by others that require files to enter in a specific format.
-The source data often starts with a suboptimal formatting and must be restructured to enter the data warehouse with a specific (somewhat esoteric) format.
+The source data often starts with a suboptimal formatting in wide and must be restructured to enter the data warehouse with a specific (somewhat esoteric) format in long form.
-This requires somewhat complex series of pandas.melt function calls.
+This requires a somewhat complex series of pandas.melt function calls.
 This tool is intended to automatize this process somewhat.

 ### Example datafile
 A typical example source file would look like this: